 It’s helpful to begin with the end in mind.
 I don’t know about you, but outside of extenuating circumstances, I am not interested in having my child dependent on her parents for the rest of her life.
 I want to see her spread her wings and realize all she can do without our direct assistance.

-What does it take to raise a child who isn’t entitled?
+What does it take to raise a child in a “me” generation?

 In an interview about hiring practices, Schwab CEO Walt Bettinger, shared that he intentionally takes interviewees out for a meal.
 He always arrives early and requests that the wait staff intentionally mess up the person’s order.
 Why?
 Because he wants to see how they will handle the situation.
 Through the years he has learned that a person’s heart and their character matter as much – if not more than – what’s in their head.